Asthma Surge Event

-This past year the Regional Health Commission published, “Decade Review of Health Status for St. Louis City and St. Louis County 2000-2010.”
+The Regional Health Commission published, “Decade Review of Health Status for St. Louis City and St. Louis County 2000-2010.”
 One of the indicators included in that review is “Childhood Asthma.”
 The report reveals the areas in the City (overall children’s asthma prevalence at 25.9%) and County (overall prevalence of 9.5%) where acute asthma management services-the combined rates of hospitalization and emergency department visits-are the most challenging.
 The Asthma Ready St. Louis Surge is an effort to help families meet the asthma health challenges and prevent emergency department visits and hospitalizations.

-Other partners for this event include the City of St. Louis Department of Health, St. Louis County Department of Health, the Asthma and Allergy Foundation of America – St. Louis Chapter, and the safety net community health centers.
+The project, “Asthma Ready St. Louis Surge” was a collaborative event conceived by the Asthma Ready® Communities (ARC) program of the University of Missouri.
+ARC is funded by the Centers for Disease Control and Prevention and the Missouri Foundation for Health.
+The St. Louis Integrated Health Network, a key partner for the event, has been working with ARC and community safety net health centers to enhance services to improve asthma health outcomes.
+Other partners for this event included the City of St. Louis Department of Health, St. Louis County Department of Health, the Asthma and Allergy Foundation of America – St. Louis Chapter, and the safety net community health centers.